forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 - How long did it take to park?
 - Do you see more available parking spots nearby?

-This feedback will allow to build labeled training data set that will not depend on city specifics.
+This feedback will allow building labeled training data set that will not depend on city specifics.

 ## Bonus
 ### Availability = Amount of Free Spots?